-Mekong Delta people can eat Chau Doc most of fermented foods without cooking.
+Mekong Delta people can eat Chau Doc most of the fermented foods without cooking.
 They usually mix”Mam” with vegetables, spices to make “Mam” more delicious.
 For example, Vietnamese people love to wrap Mam thai, rice noodles, herbs and vegetables in rice paper and eat.
 They eat Mam ba khia with steamed rice and Stewed pumpkin with coconut milk.
-Or they mix this “Mam” with dried shrimp, garlic, chili, deep-fried pork fat, shredded green papaya, tomato wedges and fish sauce to make salad.
+Or they mix this “Mam” with dried shrimp, garlic, chili, deep-fried pork fat, shredded green papaya, tomato wedges and fish sauce to make a salad.
 This kind of salad is topped with peanuts and served with cabbage.

 They are also main ingredients to cook a lot of delicious dishes.
 Mekong Delta people usually braise Fermented fishes with pork, vegetable.
-Fermented fish is key ingredient of Bun mam (Vietnamese noodle soups with fermented fish paste) – a specialty of Mekong Delta.
+Fermented fish is the key ingredient of Bun mam (Vietnamese noodle soups with fermented fish paste) – a specialty of Mekong Delta.
 Steamed egg with fermented fish paste is also an authentic dish from “Mam”.